adobe/commerce-cif-connector/README.md

 * `selectionId` (id, sku, slug, path, combinedSku) - allows to choose the product attribute to be returned by the picker (default = id).
 Using `sku` returns the sku of the selected product, while using `combinedSku` returns a string like `base#variant` with the skus of the base product and the selected variant, or a single sku if a base product is selected.
 * `filter` (folderOrProduct, folderOrProductOrVariant) - filters the content to be rendered by the picker while navigating the product tree. `folderOrProduct` - renders folders and products. `folderOrProductOrVariant` - renders folders, product and product variants.
 If a product or product variant is rendered it becomes also selectable in the picker. (default = `folderOrProduct`)

+### Product Drag'n'drop (DnD)
+The connector includes a Sling post-processor that makes it possible to DnD a Product on a component, and configure the behavior of the DnD functionality.
+For example, you can refer to the `cq:dropTarget` configuration of the `productcarousel` and `productteaser` components in the [AEM CIF Core Components](https://github.com/adobe/aem-core-cif-components).
+The following parameters can be configured:

+* `selectionId` (id, sku, slug, path) - similar to the product picker, see above.
+Note that the AEM Assets panel does not currently permit to select product variants, so the `combinedSku` selection of the product picker is not supported by DnD.
+* `multiple` (true, false) - when true, DnDropping a product adds the value to the (array) JCR property so it's possible to select multiple products by DnD.
+When false, the property value is replaced so a single product can be DnDropped.

 ### Category Picker
 The category picker (provided by `/libs/commerce/gui/components/common/cifcategoryfield`) can be used in a component dialog as well.
-The following snippet can be used in a cq:dialog configuration:
+The following snippet can be used in a `cq:dialog` configuration:

 ```
 <category jcr:primaryType="nt:unstructured" fieldLabel="Category" name="./category" sling:resourceType="commerce/gui/components/common/cifcategoryfield"/>